-This course serves as an introduction to the basic principles of measurement and evaluation (diagnostic, formative and summative), with emphasis upon appropriate assessment in accord with instructional objectives, more specifically the overall and specific expectations described in the New York State Learning Standards.
-A study of procedures of evaluation will be made including numerical, alphabetical, and narrative forms.
+This course serves as an introduction to the basic principles of measurement and evaluation (diagnostic, formative and summative), with emphasis upon appropriate assessment in accord with instructional objectives, more specifically the overall and specific expectations described in the Common Core and State Learning Standards.
 Consideration is given to the statistical principles of validity and reliability, and the variety, selection and use of standardized achievement and aptitude tests.
-Treatment is also given to the evaluation of procedures, products, and typical behaviors, including the problems and cautions in the use and interpretation of test results, the construction and application of rubrics, and the implementation of authentic assessment.
-Methods of evaluating progress in each of the following areas: early childhood, elementary, middle, and secondary schools will be examined.
+The course includes the use and interpretation of test results, the construction and application of rubrics, and the implementation of authentic assessment.
+Methods of assessment appropriate to early childhood, elementary, middle, and secondary schools will be examined.
 Candidates will participate in a required program field experience.

-EDU 452 Middle Childhood Philosophy and Practice
+Middle Childhood Philosophy and Practice

 This course is designed to provide preservice teachers with a comprehensive study of middle childhood educational philosophy, curriculum and programming.
 The course will focus on middle childhood development, learning, motivation and exceptionality.
 Exemplary middle childhood education models will be examined.
-The teaching assistantship field experience during this course will take place in a middle childhood educational setting.
+The Teaching Assistantship field experience during this course will take place in a middle childhood educational setting.